• Access

 How to make a Cut Out Card?

-This is the last step, and after this I think it will be safe to say that you are ready to make ANY kind of greeting card!
+This is the last step, and after this, I think it will be safe to say that you are ready to make ANY greeting card!

 Here you will be making a cut out card!

-Thank Card along with the Cricut Pen and Scoring wheel
+Thank you Card along with the Cricut Pen and Scoring wheel

 Ready for a Cut Out Card?

-A Cut Out Card is one where you cut some pieces out to show another material, texture, color, etc.
+A cut out card is where you cut some pieces out to show another material, texture, color, etc.

 Step 1 – Add Card & Elements / Weld & Slice

 We are going to make a horizontal card.
-So first make a rectangle and drop a scoring line a rotate it to make it horizontal.
+So first, make a rectangle, drop a scoring line, and rotate it to make it horizontal.
 Don’t attach anything yet!

 I also added another square that I planned on gluing inside the card.
-This square should be able to cover all of the part you want to cut out, but also be a little smaller than the card itself.
+This square should cover all of the parts you want to cut out and be a little smaller than the card itself.

 Screenshot of making a cut out card.
 First Step.

-For this Card in particular I just wanted to cut out some hearts; I added one, resized it and then I copied and pasted it – also rotated them a little bit – till I had 8 hearts in total.
+For this card, in particular, I just wanted to cut out some hearts; I added one, resized it, and then copied and pasted it – also rotated them a little bit until I had eight hearts in total.

-After adding the 8 hearts, I selected them all and clicked on weld.
-The reason for that is that you can only slice a ONE shape at the time against another one.
+After adding the eight hearts, I selected them all and clicked on “Weld.”
+That is because you can only slice ONE shape at a time against another one.

-So if I didn’t weld – convert into one shape – I would have to slice 8 different times!
+So if I didn’t weld – convert into one shape – I would have to slice eight different times!

-To cut out the hearts from the Card select the already welded hearts and the blue card and click on slice located on left side of the weld option.
-Then delete the unwanted pieces.
+To cut out the cards’ hearts, select the already welded hearts and the blue card and click on “Slice” at the bottom of the layer’s panel; then delete the unwanted pieces.

 Slicing hearts against the card to make a cut out card

-Tip: you will notice that when you slice something elements get on top of the other ones.
-To cope with this, right click your mouse and arrange your design by moving elements back and forward.
+Tip: you will notice that elements get on top of the other ones when you slice something.
+Right-click your mouse and arrange your design by moving elements back and forward to cope with this.

 Step by step screenshot to make center decoration.